Contents

 How OTC Stocks are Different

 The main difference between OTC stocks and regular stocks is that they aren’t listed on a formal market.
-For this reason, this means that the stocks are likely cheaper and less regulated.
+For this reason, the stocks are likely cheaper and less regulated.

-Just because a company is listed as OTC, that isn’t necessarily a bad thing.
-OTC stocks are normally companies that are just starting off or they are looking to save money.
+Just because a company is listed on OTC doesn’t necessarily mean it’s a bad thing.
+OTC stocks are typically companies just starting out or looking to save money.
 Other companies just don’t meet the volume requirements to be listed on a formal exchange.

-It is also possible that the business on the OTC were delisted from a formal exchange.
-This could be because they went private, they delisted certain classes of stock or they didn’t follow the regulations and were forced off the exchange.
+It is also possible that the business on the OTC was delisted from a formal exchange.
+This could be because they went private, delisted certain classes of stock, or failed to comply with regulations and were forced off the exchange.
 There are so many possible reasons.

 Ultimately, OTC stocks aren’t that different from regular stocks.
 You just need to be careful because of the lack of regulations.